MukurtuCMS/mukurtudocs/docs/source/3Cs/creating-categories.md

-# Creating and Editing Categories - Mukurtu CMS 4.0
+# Creating and Editing Categories

 Mukurtu 4 comes preloaded with a Default category.
 This might change.